TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/apollo-storage-accmgmt-replication.md

 To change your storage account replication type:

 1. Make sure that the redundancy option you select is supported by your storage account type.
-Refer to this [table](https://docs.microsoft.com/azure/storage/common/storage-redundancy#supported-storage-account-types) to see the supported storage account types. </br>
+   Refer to this table of [supported account types](https://docs.microsoft.com/azure/storage/common/storage-redundancy#supported-storage-account-types). </br>

 2. Refer to this [table](https://docs.microsoft.com/azure/storage/common/redundancy-migration?tabs=portal#switch-between-types-of-replication) to understand how to switch from each type of replication. <br>
    You can change the replication type using any of the following three methods:</br>
     - Using [Azure portal, PowerShell or CLI](https://docs.microsoft.com/azure/storage/common/redundancy-migration?tabs=portal#change-the-replication-setting)
     - [Performing a manual migration](https://docs.microsoft.com/azure/storage/common/redundancy-migration?tabs=portal#perform-a-manual-migration-to-zrs-gzrs-or-ra-gzrs)
     - [Requesting a live migration](https://docs.microsoft.com/azure/storage/common/redundancy-migration?tabs=portal#request-a-live-migration-to-zrs-gzrs-or-ra-gzrs)